cityofaustin/Residential-Permitting/_projects/shed.md

 See Examples

-{% include lightbox-gallery.html do_image="/assets/img/diagrams/shed-elevationplan-good.png" dont_image="/assets/img/diagrams/shed-elevationplan-bad.png" do_caption="Make sure all markings are dark and clearly legible, draw straight lines, clearly note and draw to scale, have measurements clearly labeled, draw and label any windows or doors, label siding, show any overhang, show all four sides and clearly label any utilities." dont_caption="Make sure you don’t leave off any labels of windows or doors, leave off any shed measurements, leave out utilities, forget to include or draw to scale, draw crooked lines, leave off the roof or show all four sides." %}
+{% include lightbox-gallery.html do_image="/assets/img/diagrams/shed-elevationplan-good.png" dont_image="/assets/img/diagrams/shed-elevationplan-bad.png" do_caption="Make sure all markings are dark and clearly legible, draw straight lines, clearly note and draw to scale, have measurements clearly labeled, draw and label any windows or doors, label siding, show any overhang, show all four sides and clearly label any utilities." dont_caption="Make sure you don&rsquo;t leave off any labels of windows or doors, leave off any shed measurements, leave out utilities, forget to include or draw to scale, draw crooked lines, leave off the roof or show all four sides." %}

 #### 5. Foundation plan